react-native-async-storage/async-storage/website/docs/advanced/DedicatedExecutor.md

 ---

+**Note**: This feature is obsolete when [Next storage feature is enabled](Next.md).

+## Motivation

 This feature would be mostly used in brownfield apps and [in edge cases with some android devices.](https://github.com/react-native-async-storage/async-storage/issues/159)

-## Motivation

 Dedicated thread pool executor makes `AsyncStorage` use separate thread pool for its tasks execution.

 Use this feature if `THREAD_POOL_EXECUTOR` from `AsyncTasks`: